 The DoubleTree is a wonderful facility for this function, with great food & service, a welcoming atmosphere and convenient parking.

 This is our major fundraiser for all of our many activities; DTU receives none of the dues you pay to Trout Unlimited.
 2019 is shaping up to be a very busy year for the chapter, with expansion of our Veteran's Initiative, the addition of more Trout in the Classroom schools, the reactivation of our Women's Initiative, Tree Planting (and repairs to damaged plantings due to 2018's flooding) on roughly 9 projects.
 Donegal TU is one of the most active and effective chapters in the Commonwealth, but we need your support to continue our activities in cold water conservation.
 Please plan to attend, and bring friends and family with you.

-A mailing with your Superfund Raffle tickets and registration form will be in the mail to you in early January.
+A mailing with your Superfund Raffle tickets and registration form has been mailed to all members & previous attendees.
+If you need more tickets, see us at a meeting or contact Chairman Glen Nephin .
 Kindly spend an evening of 2019 supporting DTU.